ramaroberto/neat-python/docs/module_summaries.rst

       :py:meth:`genes.DefaultNodeGene.distance` and :py:meth:`genes.DefaultConnectionGene.distance` methods for
       :term:`homologous` pairs, and the configured :ref:`compatibility_disjoint_coefficient <compatibility-disjoint-coefficient-label>` for disjoint/excess genes.
 (Note that this is one of the most time-consuming portions of the library; optimization - such as using
-      `cython <http://cython.org>`_ - may be needed if using an unusually fast fitness function and/or an unusually large population.)
+      `cython <http://cython.org>`_ - may be needed if using an unusually fast fitness function and/or an unusually large population.
+      The latter is due to, if the fitness function does not involve interactions between genomes, that there will be only :ref:`pop_size <pop-size-label>` invocations of the fitness function, but :ref:`pop_size <pop-size-label>` squared invocations of the distance function.
+TODO: Enable cython to work better with this function, while retaining compatibility with cpython, pypy, etc.)

       :param other: The other DefaultGenome instance (genome) to be compared to.
       :type other: :datamodel:`instance <index-48>`